CuriousLearnerExplorer/Distributed_Logistic_Regression/README.txt

 introducing auxiliary equality constraints and minimizing the augmented Lagrangian blockwise.

+Originally I did this in Matlab, but changed the code to fit into Python, as I wanted to get more practise in some important frameworks like numpy in Python.

-Here we consider two possible system topology:
+Here we consider two possible system topologies:
 1. A cyclic structure: node_1 -> node_2 -> ... -> node_n -> node_1
 2. A star structure: node_i -> centre for all i, where centre is a special node; communication is allowed in the following sense: Each